gin66/FastAccelStepper/README.md

 * API stabilization
 * Better API documentation
-* ensure 1-pin operation consequently
 * Introduce command queue of speed/accel commands - one per stepper.
-* Change in direction requires motor stop !
-* Using constant acceleration leads to force jumps at start and max speed => smooth this out
+* Add command to set current position
 * Extend command queue entry to perform delay only without step (steps=0) to reduce the 3.8 steps/s
+* Calculation on pc and on arduino do not create same commands.
+Queue checksum differ !
 	* There are few clippings done to catch calculation error (not happening during test) => unclear cause
 	* Performance on the stepper for slow speed does not meet test on pc => calculation error ?

+## NOT TODO

+* Change in direction requires motor stop ! => it's a feature
+* Using constant acceleration leads to force jumps at start and max speed => smooth this out => will not happen